 - Beyond the scholarship limits enforced by the NCAA, each program prioritizes different positions.
 Pitching, for example, is often prioritized and can take up 40-65% of total scholarship money allotted to a school in a given year.

-- A glance at the allotment of scholarships for one D1 team revealed that most baseball scholarships covered in the range of 25-55% of the cost of attendance, with only few outside of that range.
+- A glance at the allotment of scholarships for one D1 team revealed that most baseball scholarships covered in the range of 25-55% of the cost of attendance, with only a few outside of that range.
 While every school is different, this is a fairly typical percent range covered by baseball scholarships.

 Based on the facts described above, you can see that the best way to pay for your player to go to college is to combine a normal baseball scholarship that covers a percentage of the total cost of attendance, with academic aid that can often be even more substantial than the baseball scholarship offer.
 In other words, the best return on the money you spend on your son often centers around academics and making sure he has strong test scores and grades.
 This will not only keep his options open for more schools, it will also increase his chances of getting much more substantial aid from non-baseball sources.